Recipe for Change. License their dishes.

 Fidaa Aanka

 She fled southern Lebanon to Brummana, taking her patisserie tools with her.
-After a year of debt and unemployment, she revived her craft, baking Cheese Ma’amoul to reconnect with lost customers to bridge the gap between displacement and belonging.
+After a year of struggles, she revived her craft, baking Cheese Ma’amoul to reconnect with lost customers to bridge the gap between displacement and belonging.

 Feryal Fawaz